swiyu-admin-ch/community/README.md

 ## Discussions

-This repository combines discussions and questions on technology and governance topics related to the digital Swiss Trust Infrastructure in one place.
+This repository combines [discussions](https://github.com/swiyu-admin-ch/community/discussions) and questions on technology, governance, and other topics related to the digital Swiss Trust Infrastructure in one place.
+Feel free to start a new discussion and select a category that best suits your topic.

 ## Documentation of the Swiss Trust Infrastructure